gabrieleancora/rssTelegramBot2.0/README.md

 - Create a reddit script from https://www.reddit.com/prefs/apps/ (you must be logged in)
 - Sign the reddit API terms (found here: https://www.reddit.com/wiki/api ) to avoid bans
 - Download the main.py script
-- Fill the missing informations (telegram channel ID, telegram bot token, reddit script ID, reddit script secret)
+- Fill the missing informations in the auth.ini file (telegram channel ID, telegram bot token, reddit script ID, reddit script secret).
+If the file isn't present, start the program, it will generate the file for you.
 - Start the bot!

 No messages are sent on initialization.